St Paul’s C.E. Primary School

 - parents evenings held in the Autumn and Spring term with an end of year annual written report

-- review meetings held twice a year to discuss progress of set targets and next steps
+- review meetings held three times a year to discuss progress of set targets and next steps

 - Person Centred Annual reviews for pupils with a Educational Health care Plan.
 The views of the child and parents are central to reviewing actions and agreeing on outcomes.
-Children and parents views forms are used in writing one page pupil profiles for communication with staff and receiving high school.
+Children and parents views forms are used in writing One Page Pupil Profiles for communication with staff and receiving high school.
 At Year 5 reviews transition to high school is considered involving parents and a member of the Local Authority.
-At Year 6 annual reviews the SENDco from the receiving high school is invited.
+At Year 6 annual review, the SENDco and any staff involved in transition, from the receiving high school is invited.